 PDS requires that each digital object be physically distinct and contiguous in a single file; objects may not overlap.
-For example, a color image may be stored as three separate Array\2D\Image (RGB) objects with each of the R, G, and B components being stored separately.
+For example, a color image may be stored as three separate Array_2D_Image (RGB) objects with each of the R, G, and B components being stored separately.
 The lines or samples of the three components may not be interleaved in this case.
-However, it is permissible to define such an image as a single Array\3D\Image object with interleaved lines or samples.
+However, it is permissible to define such an image as a single Array_3D_Image object with interleaved lines or samples.

 Although a single file may contain multiple digital objects, no digital object may extend beyond a single file.
-For example, the R, G, and B image components above may be stored (in that order) in a single file.
-Having any component (e.g., R, G or B) start in one file and continue into a second file is not allowed.
+For example, the R, G, and B image components above may each be stored in a separate file, or they may all be stored together in a single file, but any one component may not span two or more files.

-A label and all of its associated digital objects must be stored in the same directory unless the directory\path\name attribute is available, in which case directory\path\name may be used to indicate a subdirectory relative to the directory containing the label.
+A label and all of its associated digital objects must be stored in the same directory unless the directory_path_name attribute is available, in which case directory_path_name may be used to indicate a subdirectory relative to the directory containing the label.